WietseWind/docker-rippled/README.md

 ```

 If you started the container manually, you may have to change the name of the container (`rippled`) to the name you entered in your `docker run` command.

+## Connecting

+You can now connect to the `rippled` websocket using a client like [ripple-lib](https://github.com/ripple/ripple-lib/tree/master).